BOND REPORT: Treasury Yields Tick Higher As Investors Settle In For Jackson Hole

 Treasury yields rose slightly on Thursday as investors handled a raft of economic data before the much-awaited central banker get-together at Jackson Hole, Wyo., where European Central Bank President Mario Draghi and Fed Chairwoman Janet Yellen are slated to speak.

-The 10-year Treasury yield rose 1.7 basis point to 2.183%.
+The 10-year Treasury yield rose 2.4 basis points to 2.190%.
 The yield for the 2-year note was mostly unchanged at 1.313%, while the 30-year bond's yield edged higher by 1.5 basis point to 2.762%.
 Bond prices move in the opposite direction of yields.

 Yields held onto their climb in choppy trade after a mixed set of data.
 Claims on unemployment benefits crawled higher by 2,000 to 234,000 for the week ending Aug.
 19 (http://www.marketwatch.com/story/us-jobless-claims-inch-up-from-six-month-low-2017-08-24), but in the more stable four-week gauge, fell 2,000 to 238,000.
 On the back of a weaker-than-expected new home sales (http://www.marketwatch.com/story/new-home-sales-skid-to-7-month-low-in-july-2017-08-23) number for July, existing-home sales fell to 5.44 million (http://www.marketwatch.com/story/existing-home-sales-tumble-to-2017-low-as-supply-crunch-bites-2017-08-24), their lowest level in the year.
 Investors eye existing sales figures more closely as they are a larger and more reliable gauge of the housing market's health.